ixoz/Asus-ROG-Smart-Charge-Linux-GUI/README.md

 ## ❓ Frequently Asked Questions

 <details>
-<summary><strong>Does this replace asusctl / asus-linux?</strong></summary>
+<summary><strong>Does zhelper replace asusctl / asus-linux?</strong></summary>

-Asus Smart Charge is a standalone tool — it does **not** depend on or conflict with `asusctl` or the asus-linux project.
+zhelper is a standalone tool — it does **not** depend on or conflict with `asusctl` or the asus-linux project.
 It talks directly to the same kernel sysfs interfaces.
 You can use both side by side, though running two tools that write to the same sysfs paths simultaneously may cause conflicts.
 </details>

 <details>